Latest service changes

 work to the tram stop will continue for a number of weeks.

-Track renewal - On average tram tracks are
+Track renewal and maintenance - On average tram

-replaced every 30 years.
-With 250 kilometres of double track,
+tracks are replaced every 30 years.
+With 250 kilometres of double

-we have an ongoing program of repairing and replacing tram tracks
+track, we have an ongoing program of replacing and repairing tram

-at different locations on the network every year.
-Track
+tracks at different locations on the network every year.
+The

-renewal typically involves heavy work to break the road surface,
+Track renewal involves heavy work to break the road surface,

 remove the old tracks, insert the new tracks and resurface the

-work continuously day and night during the closure to complete the
+continuously day and night to complete the work.
+External factors,

 Overhead - Power is supplied to trams through